EetuPohja/LottoApp/README.md

  which runs the program with numbers 1, 2, 3, 4, 5, 6 and 7.

--If you want to stop the program, press:  Ctrl + c
+-If you want to stop the program, press:  Ctrl + C

 -WHAT THE PROGRAM DOES-